Fix Initial Programs and Iteratively Refine Repair Instructions Toward Non-Elimination Multi-Turn Program Correction: Additional analyses of SFS

 Here, if there exists some $\varepsilon_t \in[0,1]$ such that

 then we have

 Hence,

-From the above, unless there are few depth-1 nodes in $G_t$ or the root-level UCT strongly concentrates on them, a selection stops at depth 1 with high probability, and the probability of reaching depth 2 is low. \end{proof}
+In the initial phase, if there are few depth-1 nodes in $G_t$ or the root-level UCT strongly concentrates on them, $\varepsilon_t$ becomes sufficiently small, indicating that the selection process is more likely to stop at depth 1 than to proceed to more than depth 2. \end{proof}